mikeleo03/SpringBoot-Angular-Software-Documentation/Week 11/README.md

    ```bash
    $ ng generate service services/auth
    ```
+   use the same service content with the non-standalone one.
 2. Create the model as before in the `src/app/models` directory:
     ```typescript
     // src/app/models/user.model.ts